toladata/TolaActivity/docs/source/index.rst

 ..
-TolaActivity documentation master file, created by sphinx-quickstart on Tue Jan 24 14:45:55 2017.
+TolaDataV2 documentation master file, created by sphinx-quickstart on Tue Jan 24 14:45:55 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to TolaActivity's documentation!
+Welcome to TolaDataV2's documentation!
 ========================================

 .. toctree::